Moreton Corbet: Development

-Timber defences were replaced by stone in about 1200, sand a gatehouse and the great tower were built.
+Timber defences were replaced by stone in about 1200, and a gatehouse and the great tower were built.
 The great tower is said to be the earliest surviving building on the site, which would have dominated the medieval castle.
 The first-floor interior may have been a bedchamber for the lord of the castle.
 In the courtyard there would have stood a hall and other domestic buildings, but no trace of these survives.
 The gatehouse was most likely built in about the 13th century, forming the main entrance to the castle throughout its occupation.
 A depression in the ground in front of the gatehouse marks the line of where a ditch was, which would have been part of the castle's medieval defences.
 The ditch would have encircled the castle and most likely dates from the castle's first foundation.
 Sir Andrew Corbet, a prominent royal servant, remodelled the gatehouse around 1560.
 He and subsequent owners aimed to preserve the fortified medieval frontage, suggesting that the Corbets wanted the building to maintain its characteristics as a castle.

 A panel over the gatehouse arch commemorates Sir Andrew's work.
 It is carved with Sir Andrew's initials, SAC; the date 1579; and the Corbet family emblem of the elephant and castle.

 Robert Corbet inherited Moreton Corbet castle in 1578 and immediately began to transform his ancestral home, influenced by his extensive travelling.
 He died of plague in 1583 and his brothers Richard and Vincent, who inherited the castle in turn, completed the range.
 In the Civil War Sir Vincent Corbet (died 1656) fought for the Royalist cause and the house was damaged in recurrent fighting.
 The buildings were later repaired and re-occupied.

 In the 18th century the castle was abandoned as a residence and soon lost its roof.
 Plans were prepared in 1796 to build a new house on the site, but the project was never realised and the castle remained a ruin.